JonCooperWorks/harness/README.md

 4. Encrypt symmetric key with AES-256-GCM using the derived key
 5. Prepend ephemeral public key and nonce to the ciphertext

 **Note**: The symmetric key is encrypted with the pentester's public key, allowing the pentester to decrypt and execute.
-The client separately signs the execution arguments to approve targeting.
+The client separately signs the execution arguments + expiration to approve targeting.

 #### Encrypted Exploit Data Format